5 Signs that You’re a Toxic Person

 No one is perfect and we all make mistakes.
 That’s why it’s important to start seeing them as learning opportunities and then move on.

-If you’re not able to do this, and you constantly berate yourself for the mistakes from your past, you’re hurting yourself and preventing yourself from moving forward.
+If you’re not able to do this and instead you constantly berate yourself for the mistakes from your past, you’re hurting yourself and preventing yourself from moving forward.

 Clearly you’ve become too much of a perfectionist, demanding too much of yourself.